frogologist/frogologist.github.io/index.md

 ## Why didn’t I redirect traffic to the new site?

-I considered adding redirects to kathrynmarks.com, but I don’t think my GitHub Pages site has any traffic.
+I considered adding redirects to stemandleaf.com.au, but I don’t think my GitHub Pages site has any traffic.

 ## Why did I move away from a static site generator?

-I’m planning a blog post to address this question.
-[Watch my blog](https://kathrynmarks.com/blog) for updates.
+GitHub Pages is fun, but it [distracted me from writing](https://stemandleaf.com.au/blog/squarespace-review).